masonitedoors/wp-env-sync/README.md

 # WP Env Sync

-Sync content of a production WordPress site with its lower environments.
+Sync the content of a production WordPress site with its lower environments.

-- Full database sync
+- Syncs database (all `wp_` tables)
-- String search & replace
-- Sync uploads folder
+- Syncs uploads directory
+- No limit to the number of lower environments
+- Supports both single installs & multisites

+## Requirements

-- Multisite support
+- Node >=8
+- SSH access to all environments

 ## Install